-Overseeing the performance of the SFRS at local level is the responsibility of the Local Police and Fire & Rescue Scrutiny Sub-Committee.
-The Sub-Committee undertakes the process of scrutiny to monitor progress against the priorities within Renfrewshire Local Fire and Rescue Plan and also engages with the Local Senior Officer in matters arising on a regional or national basis.
+Overseeing the performance of the SFRS at local level is the responsibility of the Local Police and Fire Scrutiny Sub-Committee.
+The Sub-Committee undertakes the process of scrutiny to monitor progress against the priorities within East Renfrewshire Local Fire and Rescue Plan and also engages with the Local Senior Officer in matters arising on a regional or national basis.

-This committee meets five times annually and allows SFRS to present key performance data which underpins this Local Fire Plan and highlights the ongoing work across the Local Authority area to drive down demand and improve the safety of all those residing in, and resorting to, Renfrewshire.
+This committee meets on a quarterly basis and allows SFRS to present key performance data which underpins this Local Fire Plan and highlights the ongoing work across the Local Authority area to drive down demand and improve the safety of all those residing in, and resorting to, East Renfrewshire.